sfepy/sfepy/doc/users_guide.rst

   quantities during postprocessing such as fluxes or total values of extensive quantities (mass, volume, energy, ...).

+- `'el_eval'` : The element evaluation mode results in an array of a quantity integrated over each element of a region.

 - `'el_avg'` : The element average mode results in an array of a quantity averaged in each element of a region.
 This is the mode for postprocessing.

-- `'el'` : The element integral value mode results in an array of a quantity integrated over each element of a region.
-This mode is supported only by some special terms.

 - `'qp'` : The quadrature points mode results in an array of a quantity interpolated into quadrature points of each element in a region.
 This mode is